tooyoungtoosimplesometimesnaive/yviz/README.md

 Many people rely on yaml files to do the production deployment.
 However, a large project might have numerous config yamls and the dependencies might be confusing to reason about.

 This tool is looking for yaml files with the `extends` field, and generate a tree graph to represent the dependencies.
-The tree graph is represented by [the log language](https://graphviz.gitlab.io/_pages/doc/info/lang.html).
+The tree graph is represented by [the dot language](https://graphviz.gitlab.io/_pages/doc/info/lang.html).

 Requirement: [graphviz](http://www.graphviz.org/) installed